|

 out the cases/bags used to hold them.
 This is a chance to remove that

-sticky candy about which you kept forgetting, which could only get
+sticky candy about which you kept forgetting; it could only get worse

-worse if left for the off season.
-Repairs may be made to all items
+if left for the off season.
+Repairs may be made to all items at this

 - RECEIPTS:

 Peruse all receipts.
-Some throw them out, but I suggest keeping
+Some people throw them out, but I suggest

-them, not only for possible return purposes, but as a record of how much
+keeping them, not only for possible merchandise return purposes, but as

 - SCRAPBOOK: